You are here

 At Vail-Summit Orthopaedics, our specialty-trained specialists understand the first step towards reducing your pain and restoring you to better health is a proper diagnosis to pinpoint the specific cause of your pain and the most effective treatment for your individual elbow injury or condition.

 To consult with one of our orthopaedic doctors specializing in the elbow at Vail-Summit Orthopaedics, you may request an appointment online or call one of our three locations in Edwards, Frisco, or Vail.

 Why choose Vail-Summit Orthopaedics?

-With years of experience and advanced training devoted to the orthopaedic care of the elbow, our esteemed elbow specialists at Vail-Summit Orthopaedics are unparalleled experts in accurately diagnosing and effectively treating elbow injuries and conditions.
+With years of experience and advanced training devoted to the orthopaedic care of the elbow, our esteemed specialists at Vail-Summit Orthopaedics are unparalleled experts in accurately diagnosing and effectively treating elbow injuries and conditions with and without surgery.

 Our elbow specialists, Dr. Erik Dorf and Dr. J. Terrell Joseph, are also surgeons who have additional training to include being fellowship-trained in hand and upper extremity and sports medicine and are recognized leaders in the diagnosis and treatment of injuries and conditions as well as elbow surgery.
 At Vail-Summit Orthopaedics, we have the experience and expertise needed to assess, diagnose, and treat your injury or condition individually to your needs.